 - 8.5 x 11" of fabric that can take iron heat - mid-weight cotton will do perfectly!

 - sewing thread, tailor chalk pen

 - plus self-healing cutting mat (I have 5 of them, all these by Olfa)

-- the PDF Pattern file – that’s available to all my newsletter subscribers with an exclusive 100% OFF code for free.
-You get once you’ve confirmed your subscription (new subscribers: join here, existing subscribers: enter SHOP here and use 100%off coupon from my latest newsletter)
+- the PDF Pattern file - that's available to all my newsletter subscribers with an exclusive 100% OFF code for free.
+See the bottom of this tutorial.

 2) Use marking pen or tailor's chalk to transfer the darts.
 I also stick a pin directly into the spot where the dart ends, and this is the most important marking.
 The second two spots, end of dart, I snip two little marks on the seam allowance, using my scissors.
 For these small darts, I also add one pin to pin perpendicularly, like this: